jciruolo/react-rails-issues/README.md

 ### TODO
 - [ ] Add some tests
-- [ ] Normalized the data structure more
+- [ ] Normalize the data structure more
 - [ ] Break up styles